 Sowing the Seed

 Tomato seed is quite easy to handle and is best germinated using a standard seed tray filled with John Innes 'Seed and Cutting' compost.
 Space the seed evenly and then cover with about 1.5mm of compost.
-Tomato seedlings will ususally germinate in about 7 to 14 days at a temperature of around 21C .
+Tomato seedlings will usually germinate in about 7 to 14 days at a temperature of around 21C .
 For the best sowing times, see the recommendations listed in 'greenhouse' or 'outdoor' cultivation below.
 Pot tomato seedlings on when they are large enough to handle without the need to touch the stem.

-Just by handling the leaves, transplant them carefully into 3inch pots using John Innes No.1 potting compost.
+Just by handling the leaves, transplant them carefully into 3 inch pots using John Innes No.1 potting compost.
 If only a few plants are required, sow two seeds into a 3 inch pot and after germination remove the smaller plant.
 Take care not to let the plant and seedlings get cold as frost, cold winds and draughts will cause the plants to turn bluish and in most cases die.
 If you live in a cold area wait a few extra weeks until the air temperature has risen.
 Check the compost at all stages for dryness.
-This is vital in the intitial stages of germination as drought can cause poor germination or failure to germinate at all.
-If this is the case, add a little clean water from below, being careful not to over water.
+This is vital in the initial stages of germination as drought can cause poor germination or failure to germinate at all.
+If this is the case, add a little clean water from below, being careful not to overwater.
 Too much water can kill seedlings just as easily, as it can spread water borne fungal diseases such as 'damping off'

 For greenhouse tomatoes first pick a recommended variety such as 'Santa', 'Matador', 'Sungold', 'Money Maker' or 'Supersteak' and sow as directed on the individual seed packet.
 This will generally be from late December/early January onwards and straight into 3 inch pots.